FedStoa/moa/README.md

 #### Requires python 3.6+

-Moa is a flask app and can be run with `python` or proxied behind something like nginx/passenger.
+Moa is a flask app and can be run with `python` or proxied via WSGI.

 * clone it
 * On Debian/Ubuntu you'll need to `apt install python-dev python3-dev build-essential`